Skip to content

 1. Determine the Sample Mean and Sample Standard Deviation

-If you’re working with Python, here’s how you can find these values easily:
+If you’re using Python, you can calculate these values quickly:

 import numpy as np